sds/haml-lint/README.md

 ---------------------------|----------------------------------------------------
-`--auto-gen-config`        | Generate a configuration file acting as a TODO list `--auto-gen-exclude-limit` | Number of failures to allow in the TODO list before the entire rule is excluded `--auto-gen-exclude-limit` | Number of failures to allow in the TODO list before the entire rule is excluded `-c`/`--config`            | Specify which configuration file to use `-e`/`--exclude`           | Exclude one or more files from being linted `-i`/`--include-linter`    | Specify which linters you specifically want to run
+`--auto-gen-config`        | Generate a configuration file acting as a TODO list `--auto-gen-exclude-limit` | Number of failures to allow in the TODO list before the entire rule is excluded `-c`/`--config`            | Specify which configuration file to use `-e`/`--exclude`           | Exclude one or more files from being linted `-i`/`--include-linter`    | Specify which linters you specifically want to run